-More recently, scholars have sought to extend these findings beyond Africa.
+More recently, scholars have extended these findings beyond Africa.
 Valencia Caicedo (2019) finds that Jesuits had a positive effect on education in South America, where a key component of their missionary activities was teaching the indigenous Guaraní to read and write.
-He shows that educational attainment today is higher in places where the Jesuits had a mission prior to their expulsion from the Americas in 1767.
-Waldinger (2017) examines the long-run effects of different Catholic missionary orders in colonial Mexico on educational outcomes.
-She finds that mendicant orders-which were committed to reducing poverty and social inequality by educating the native population-improved educational attainment in the regions of Mexico's countryside where their historical presence was greater.21 In China, Bai and Kung (2015) find that regions with a greater presence of Protestant missionaries during the 19th century had higher urbanization rates at the beginning of the 20th century.
-Though the primary outcome is not education, the causal mechanism the authors identify is knowledge diffusion associated with the schools and hospitals that missionaries built.
+He shows that educational attainment today is higher in places that had a Jesuit mission prior to the Jesuits' expulsion from the Americas in 1767.
+Waldinger (2017) examines the long-run effects of Catholic missionary orders in colonial Mexico on educational outcomes.
+She finds that mendicant orders-which were committed to reducing poverty by educating native populations-improved educational attainment in the regions of Mexico's countryside where their historical presence was greater.
+In China, Bai and Kung (2015) find that regions with a greater presence of Protestant missionaries in the 19th century had higher urbanization rates at the beginning of the 20th century.
+Though the primary outcome is not education, the causal mechanism the authors identify is knowledge diffusion through the schools and hospitals that missionaries built.

 Through strategy (1), these studies probe the external validity of the causal relationship between missionary activity and educational outcomes.
-Across a wide array of settings around the world, they find that the presence of missionaries increased literacy, educational attainment, and related outcomes.
+Across a wide array of settings, they find that the presence of missionaries increased literacy, educational attainment, and related outcomes.
 Unlike studies that pursue strategies (2) and (3), these do not make the leap to explanation through design-based, within- and cross-case comparisons that allow us to assess effects on intermediate outcomes or use implicit mediation analysis.
 Yet they do help inform our understanding of the generalizability of this causal relationship.

 Forced Labor.
-A prominent body of scholarship in historical political economy examines the role of institutions of forced labor in shaping contemporary economic development.
-Building on Acemoglu et al. (2001, 2002), who argue that broadly extractive institutions hamper economic growth over the long run, these studies have explored such effects for a particular type of extraction: forced labor under colonialism.22 For example, Dell (2010) employs a geographic discontinuity design to document the negative effect of exposure to forced labor in the silver mines of Peru and Bolivia during Spanish colonization on a range of social and development outcomes.
-Lowes and Montero (2016) leverage a similar empirical strategy to examine
+A prominent body of scholarship in HPE examines the role of institutions of forced labor in shaping contemporary economic development.
+Building on Acemoglu et al. (2001, 2002), who argue that extractive institutions hamper economic growth over the long run, these studies have explored such effects for a particular type of extraction: forced labor under colonialism.
+For example, Dell (2010) employs a geographic discontinuity design to document the negative effect of exposure to forced labor in the silver mines of Peru and Bolivia during Spanish colonization on a range of social and development outcomes today.
+Lowes and Montero (2021) leverage a similar empirical strategy to examine extractive rubber concessions in the Democratic Republic of the Congo, which entailed the forced cultivation of rubber.
+They find similarly negative effects.